mikeevstropov/loopback4-acl/README.md

 ## Features

 - Model-free.
-It allows to use your own User and Role models without strict fields scheme.
+It allows to use your own User and Role models without a strict fields scheme.
-- Access rules of controller and method level by cascading order.
+- Access rules of controller and method levels in cascading order.
 - JWT token authentication.
 - Role based authorization.